-Welcome to the new year!
 While many of us focus on eating healthier in January, or embarking on a detox, ensuring we have a clean and safe home environment can often be overlooked.
 The start of the year is an ideal time to go through your home and clear out any toxic or harmful elements.
-We are exposed to more toxins than ever before and it’s possible for the average house to contain over 500 chemicals.
-Read on for some simple but beneficial ways to help establish a safe and healthy home.
+Read on for some simple ways to create a healthy home.

-1. Use ecofriendly cleaning products.
-An easy and effective introduction is to swap conventional cleaning products that you come into contact with daily – laundry detergent, dish soap, body care, bubble bath - with eco-friendly products.
+- Use ecofriendly cleaning products.
+An easy and effective introduction is to swap conventional cleaning products that you come into contact with daily – laundry detergent, dish soap, body care, bubble bath with eco-friendly products.
 There are many on the market, so do your homework to ensure it is well and truly natural.
-We trust ecostore.
+We admire the ethics of ecostore.
 If you’re into DIY, make your own general cleaner, simply mix baking soda, ACV or lemon juice, your favourite essential oil and water in a squirt bottle and use it to wipe down kitchen surfaces or windows.

 2. Upgrade your plastic containers.
 Choose 2 or 3 of your favourite and most used plastic containers and replace them with glass or stainless-steel containers.
 This reduces the portion of your diet that comes in contact with plastic.
 Toxic chemicals in plastic can leach from normal wear and tear, as well as through heat (like dishwashers and microwaves).